Chocolate Waffles with Banana

 - Opt for oil instead of butter.
 For crispier waffles, use avocado oil or coconut oil instead of melted butter in your recipe.
 Unlike butter, oil doesn’t have any water content, which adds moisture and hinders a crust from forming.

-How to Serve Chocolate Waffles
+How to Make Chocolate Waffles

 Oh man, there are so many great ways to serve this recipe.
 Here are some ideas: